How does Wisconsin define what an electric bike is?

 Do you need a license, insurance or registration in Wisconsin?

-The state of Wisconsin does not require registration.
+The state of Wisconsin requires registration of electric bikes and you must obtain a certificate of title.
 Riders must possess a valid driver’s license, operators license or instructional permit.

 What are the laws around helmets in Wisconsin?

 What are the rules for riding on the road in Wisconsin?

 Electric bicycles are permitted on all roadways and roadway bike lanes.
 Electric bikes are allowed on bike paths and shared-use paths only when the motor is not in use (must be propelled by human power only).
 Electric bikes are not permitted on any sidewalks.

 What are the rules for riding on the trails in Wisconsin?

 The Wisconsin Bureau of Parks and Recreation does not currently have a policy around electric bikes.